The Church of England has a problem. Money.

 - Central administration (Church House London, Lambeth Palace), large and Byzantine.

 - Subventions to dioceses to help plug the gap between what comes in from parishes and what goes out in pay and pensions.
 Such subventions do not close that gap.

 Most dioceses are using reserves or are already bust.

-- Liverpool has furloughed some clergy.
+- Liverpool and St Albans have furloughed some clergy.